Valve Slammed Over 'Horrendous' Steam School-Shooting Game - Slashdot

 That none of the funds made available for injury prevention and control at the Centers for Disease Control and Prevention may be used to advocate or promote gun control:

 This is the amendment you are talking about that "bans gun research".
 This is the exact wording.
 It doesn't ban "collecting statistics" or any kind of research.
 We know how many people die by guns each year because the CDC can collect those statistics.
 We have statistics on gun deaths in the US because the CDC can research gun violence!
-What the CDC can't do is advocate or promote gun control.That is s
+What the CDC can't do is advocate or promote gun control.That is still the law the CDC must follow.
+What you link to doesn't change that.
+The last omnibus spending bill did not repeal the Dickey Amendment.

+Researching the causes of gun violence has never been banned for the CDC.

 https://www.gpo.gov/fdsys/pkg/... [gpo.gov]